JackSzwergold/Writing/memories/Trying to Cash in Nazi Stamps for a Millennium Falcon.md

 ***

-*Trying to Cash in Nazi Stamps for a Millennium Falcon (c) Copyright 2015 by Jack Szwergold.
+*Trying to Cash in Nazi Stamps for a Millennium Falcon (c) Copyright 2015 by Jack Szwergold; written August 24, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*